How To Become A Care Worker

-Wondering how to become a carer?
-Want to begin your career in care and not sure where to start?
-You’re in the right place.
+Are you looking to start a career as a Care Worker but are not sure where to start?
 With decades of experience in Health and Social care and relevant care training, we’re experts in helping people reach their potential in the sector.

-Because the role is so varied, there are hundreds of pathways to becoming a carer.
-You could be a carer in social care, home care, advanced care or even live-in care, with the potential to work in all areas with the support of our team of experts.
+Because the role is so varied, there are hundreds of pathways to becoming a Care Worker.
+You could be a Care Worker in social care, home care, advanced care or even live-in care, with the potential to work in all areas with the support of our team of experts.

 A Guide to Carer Qualifications

-What Qualifications Do You Need to Become a Carer?
+What Qualifications Do You Need to Become a Care Worker?

-Though desirable, you don’t require any qualifications or experience to become a carer with Abbots Care, as we feel the most important qualifications you need for becoming a carer are the passion and desire to care and support others; our friendly, experienced team are here to support and train you to become the best carer you can be.
+Though desirable, you don’t require any qualifications or experience to become a carer with Abbots Care, as we feel the most important qualifications you need for becoming a Care Worker are the passion and desire to care and support others; our friendly, experienced team are here to support and train you to become the best Care Worker you can be.

 For anyone new to care, the Care Certificate is the basic training you’ll need to have within roughly the first six months of employment with Abbots Care.

-The Care Certificate is a nationally agreed set of standards that outline requirements that all Health and Social carers are expected to be trained in before providing care unsupervised.
-The Care Certificate is based on 15 standards, which all carers must demonstrate their full knowledge and understanding of before the certification can be awarded.
+The Care Certificate is a nationally agreed set of standards that outline requirements that all Health and Social Care Workers are expected to be trained in before providing care unsupervised.
+The Care Certificate is based on 15 standards, which all Care Workers must demonstrate their full knowledge and understanding of before the certification can be awarded.
 These standards include:

 • Understanding your role